 Permanent residence

-Art.
-43 paragraph 2 of the Italian Civil Code defines the permanent residence as the "place in which a person habitually resides".
-A person's permanent residence is in the municipality in which they are listed in the resident population register.
+Article 43, paragraph 2 of the Italian Civil Code defines the permanent residence as the “place where a person has their habitual abode”.
+A person’s permanent residence is in the municipality in which they are listed in the resident population register.

 Usually, the residence and abode of a natural person coincide.